jliszka/jliszka.github.com/_posts/2016-05-10-between-order-and-chaos.md

 {% endmath %}

 The constant {%m%}a{%em%} is the rabbits' birth rate.
 For example, if {%m%}a = 3{%em%}, then each rabbit produces 2 offspring in the next generation.
 The factor {%m%}(1 - r_n - f_n){%em%} accounts for deaths due to starvation and predation.
-This is just saying that if the number of rabbits is low (remember {%m%}r_n{%em%} and {%m%}f_n{%em%} are percentages of some maximum population), then few will die of starvation, if it's high then many will; and likewise if the number of foxes is high, many rabbits will die from being eaten.
+If the number of rabbits is low, then few will die of starvation, if it's high then many will; and likewise if the number of foxes is high, many rabbits will die from being eaten.

 The number of foxes in the next generation is given by: